- Food and Cooking»

 - Food For Kids

-In my country (the Netherlands) Pepper Nuts (Pepernoten) are unrelentingly bonded with the Saint Nicolas feast, which is officially celebrated on December 5, the birthday of Saint Nicolas, the patron saint of the children.
+In my country (the Netherlands) peppernuts (pepernoten) are unrelentingly bonded with the celebration of the birthday of Saint Nicolas, which is officially celebrated on December 5.
+Saint Nicolas (not to be confused with the Christmas Santa) was the patron saint of the children.

-I found this old 18th century recipe which I would gladly share with you.
+I found this old 18th century recipe in an old book and I will gladly share it with you.

 - 300 gram of rye flower